illidanlab/spark_recommender/README.md

 recsys-spark
 ============

-A recommender system built upon Apache Spark.
+A learning-to-rank recommender system built upon Apache Spark.
+This page shows how to set up development environment and [a wiki](https://github.com/vddil/recsys-spark/wiki) is associated with this project, showing technical details.

 Setup Development Environment